mikechatzis/ComputorV1/README.md

 ## About <a name = "about"></a>

-    A small python app that solves up to 2nd degree polynomial equations
+    A small python app that solves up to 2nd degree polynomial equations.

 ### Prerequisites